CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 For example a service in an e-commerce app could be a `Checkout Service` which will handle all the necessary communication with the backend so as proceeding with the credit card payments etc.

 ### Core Layer
 Core layer is the enabler for the whole app.
-Services will link the necessary modules out of it for e.g communicating with the backend or persisting the data.
-Domains will link e.g ui components for easier implementation o  screens and so on.
+Services will link the necessary modules out of it for e.g communicating with the backend or providing general abstraction of persisting the data.
+Domains will link e.g uicomponents for easier implementation of screens and so on.

 For example a core module in an e-commerce app could be `Network` or `UIComponents`

 ### Shared Layer
 Shared layer is a supporting layer for the whole framework.
-It can happen that this layer might not need to exist.
-However, a perfect example for the shared layer is logging.
+It can happen that this layer might not need to exist, therefore, it is not considered in all diagrams.
+However, a perfect example for the shared layer is some logging mechanism.
 Where even core layer modules will want to log some output.
 That would potentially lead to duplicates, which could be solved by the shared layer.

 For example a shared module in an e-commerce app could be `Logging` or `AppAnalytics`

 ## Example: International Space Station

-Now in this example, let us have a look at how such architecture could really look like for [International Space Station](https://en.wikipedia.org/wiki/International_Space_Station).
+Now in this example, we will have a look at how such architecture could really look like for [International Space Station](https://en.wikipedia.org/wiki/International_Space_Station).
 Diagram below shows the four layer architecture with the modules and linking.

-While this chapter is rather theoretical, in the following chapter everything will be explained and showcased in practice.
+While this chapter is rather theoretical, in the following chapters everything will be explained and showcased in practice.

 ![Overview](assets/ISS.svg)